scaled-distributed/scaled/README.md

 # Scaled
-This project is aiming the target that provides simple and efficient and reliable way for distributing computing framework, centralized scheduler and stable protocol when client and worker talking to scheduler
+This project is aiming the target that provides very light, efficient, reliable way for distribute computing framework, like dask and ray, it uses centralized scheduler (like dask, unlike ray) and language agnostic protocol between client and scheduler, or between scheduler and worker.

 # Introduction
 The goal for this project should be as simple as possible